AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

-Note that if there is no initialization for components with no default constructors, the compiler will raise an error:
+Note that if there is no initialization for components with no default constructors, the compiler will report an error:

 .. code-block:: ada

    type Some_Type is tagged null record;
-   procedure Some_Type'Constructor (Self : in out C; Some_Value : Integer);
+   procedure Some_Type'Constructor (Self : in out Some_Type; Some_Value : Integer);

    type C is tagged record
       F : Some_Type; -- Compilation error, F needs explicit constructor call